wamuseum/cmis-tools/README.md

 OPTIONS:
-    -c, --clone-path=PATH         Path to the local git clone -p, --target-parent-path=PATH Path containing deployment subdirs
+    -c, --clone-path=PATH         Path to the local git clone (/data/github/providence)
+    -p, --target-parent-path=PATH Path containing deployment subdirs
+                                  (/data/cmis/collectiveaccess/providence)
-    -t, --tag-name=NAME           Name of the tag, this is used for the local subdir name and (optionally) to create a tag in the repo
+    -t, --tag-name=NAME           Name of the tag, this is used for the local subdir name and (optionally) to create a tag in the repo (defaults to current date) -x, --tag-prefix=PREFIX       Prefix to use before the tag name, this is used for tag name only (wamuseum_)
-    -x, --tag-prefix=PREFIX       Prefix to use before the tag name, this is used for tag name only (not local subdir) -s, --symlink-name=NAME       Name of the symlink to create; this should match server configuration
+    -s, --symlink-name=NAME       Name of the symlink to create; this should match server configuration (current)
-    -r, --restart-service=SERVICE Name of service to restart -P, --skip-pull               Don't pull latest changes from upstream -D, --skip-deploy             Don't copy changes from clone to target -L, --skip-link               Don't create a new link in target directory
+    -r, --restart-service=SERVICE Name of service to restart (php5-fpm) -P, --skip-pull               Don't pull latest changes from upstream -D, --skip-deploy             Don't copy changes from clone to target -L, --skip-link               Don't create a new link in target directory